Mike Wagner

-Michael Robert Wagner (born June 22, 1949) is an American former professional football player who was a safety for 10 seasons with the Pittsburgh Steelers of the National Football League (NFL).
+Michael Robert Wagner (June 22, 1949 – February 18, 2026) was an American professional football player who was a safety for 10 seasons with the Pittsburgh Steelers of the National Football League (NFL).
 He played college football for the Western Illinois Leathernecks.
 He won four Super Bowls with the Steelers as a member of their famed Steel Curtain defense.
+Alongside Jack Ham, Wagner holds the franchise record for most playoff interceptions with five.

 Playing career

 Born in Waukegan, Illinois, Wagner graduated in 1967 from Carmel High School in Mundelein.
 He played college football at Western Illinois University in Macomb, earning NAIA All-American status in 1969.
 He was added to the Western Illinois Athletics Hall of Fame in 1976.

 Wagner was selected by the Pittsburgh Steelers in the 11th round of the 1971 NFL draft, the 268th overall selection.
 First looked at as a wide receiver on offense, he was soon switched to defense as a safety.
 Wagner tied for the NFL lead with eight interceptions in 1973, appeared in the 1975 and 1976 Pro Bowls and recorded 36 career interceptions and 12 fumble recoveries.
 He won four Super Bowls, recording interceptions in Super Bowl IX and Super Bowl X. After ten seasons with the Steelers, he retired in January 1981.